 Another great sexercise for strength is the glute bridge (pelvic floor alert!) which involves lifting your core from the ground and back down.

 - Lie down face up with your knees bent and your arms on your sides.

 - Slowly lift your hips until your knees, abs, and chest form a straight line.
 Hold for a few seconds and go slowly back down.

 - Do a few sets of around 10 repetitions.

-Avoid accidents by always making sure at least one of you is at a well-supported position.
+Note: Avoid accidents by always making sure at least one of you is in a well-supported position.

 And don’t do anything you’re uncomfortable with ‒ physically or mentally.

 Wait, so does sex really count as exercise?